-MOULTRIE Melve been out of Moultrie since June.
-On a fact-finding trip it was oabserved: the people had gotten, 43 kids in all-white schools.
-As a result of the boycott in Feb., most of the student's grievances had been met; more-or-less.
-The classrooms in Bryant High had been repaired, there were 22 new typewriters, new desks and books, more teachers, some landscaping, and such.
+MOULTRIE We've been out of Moultrie since June.
+On a fact-finding trip it was oabserved: the people had gotten 43 kids in all-white schools.
+As a result of the boycott in Feb., most of the student's grievances had been met, more-or-less.
+The classrooms in Bryant High had been repaired, there were 22 new typewriters, new desks and books, more teachers, some Landscaping, and such.
 The Moultrie Progressive Movement contributed water fountains, and had a shrub drive.
 They formed a bir-racial committee, which didn't work, because the whites wanted to hand down decrees, instead of negotiate.
 New the MPM is working with COPA.
 Mr. Mobley, and Mrs. Molly Thompson are working on the local poverty program.
-They and other Negroes have a strong voice in it.
+They and other Negroes have a strong voice in it. the star star with the second

-Colorest 1.14 About a dozen students are having meetings every Saturday, want to start a newspaper to inform people and protest conditions.
-THEY NEED A MIMEO MACHINE.
+About a dozen students are having meetings every Saturday, want to start a newspaper to inform people and protest conditions.
+THEY NEED & MIMEO MACHINE.